We accept PayPal, Visa & Mastercard

 the Book:

-In this classic guide to
+In this classic guide to directing, you are taken logically from

-right through every aspect of its production to performances and
+the initial choice of play right through every aspect of its

 Harold Clurman

-has been called the most influential figure in the history of the
+influential figure in the history of the American theatre, and his

-several productions.
-In On
+In On Directing,

 toward the end of a prolific career in American theatre, Harold